 What “Bran The Broken” Can and Cannot Do.

-In my last blog I spinned some crazy fans theory towards the end acusing Bran of conspiracy against Dany.
-Even I did not research this fiction topic before writing that piece because I was overwhelmed by how the show ended, and I am seeing some conflicting views about what Bran Stark, as currently known as the King of the Six Kingdom in GoT show after the season finale, capable of doing as a Three-Eyed Raven.
+In my last blog I spinned some crazy fan theory towards the end accusing Bran of conspiracy against Dany.
+I did not even research this fiction topic before writing that piece because I was overwhelmed by how the show ended, and I am seeing some conflicting views about what Bran Stark, currently known as the King of the Six Kingdom in GoT show after the season finale, is capable of doing as a Three-Eyed Raven.
 So I am pulling all the things together here which I found online plus my own deduction.
 Some spoilers ahead.

 These are speculations and no one knows for sure since the show did not go over much on what Bran did or did not.

-Even before he became the Three-Eyed Raven he sensed all the present and near future event correctly in his dreams (like his father Ned Stark’s execution around the time when it happened).
-But the problem with that he did not know why he saw his father in the crypts of Winterfell where all the statues of the past deceased Stark members are there.
-Even if he knew that his father is being executed, he did not have the means to stop, since it is a distant event.
+Even before he became the Three-Eyed Raven he sensed all the present and near-future events correctly in his dreams (like his father Ned Stark’s execution around the time when it happened).
+But the problem with that he did not know why he saw his father in the crypts of Winterfell where all the statues of the past deceased Stark members were there.
+Even if he knew that his father was being executed, he did not have the means to stop, since it is a distant event.

 Plus as the TER he can warg into animals and per the link below he warged into young Hodor’s mind going back in time, hmm.. quite some superpower!